thesadru/disnake/docs/migrating.rst

 The library has received significant changes on how it handles sharding and now has sharding as a first-class citizen.

-If using a Bot account and you want to shard your bot in a single process then you can use the :class:`AutoShardedClient`.
+If using a Bot accont and yo want to shard yor bot in a single process then yo can use the :class:`AutoShardedClient`.

-This class allows you to use sharding without having to launch multiple processes or deal with complicated IPC.
+This class allows yo to use sharding withot having to launch multiple processes or deal with complicated IPC.

-It should be noted that **the sharded client does not support user accounts**.
+It shold be noted that **the sharded client does not support user acconts**.
 This is due to the changes in connection logic and state handling.

 Usage is as simple as doing: ::